aregtech/areg-sdk/docs/DEVELOP.md

 ```

 ### Includes
-The includes are listed in `<IncludeList> ... </IncludeList> of the prototype document.
-They are used to include headers when buil service interface.
-For example, a service may include header with algiruthms that are used by service.
+The Service Interface XML document may have specific include files, which should be included in the service and they are listed in `<IncludeList> ... </IncludeList> section.
+For example, a service may include special header with the implementation of algorithms used in the service.

 This example demonstrate the definition of includes:
 ```xml
 <IncludeList>
     <Location ID="36" Name="areg/base/NEMath.hpp">